-13123 E. 16th Avenue, Aurora, Colorado 80045 - 720-777-1234 - Toll-free: 800-624-6553 "In Care of Kids" is a badamak of The Children's Hospital.
+13123 E. 16th Avenue, Aurora, Colorado 80045 • 720-777-1234 • Toll-free: 800-624-6553

+"In Care of Kids" is a trademark of The Children's Hospital.
 It is used on patient and family healthcare educational materials produced by the Hospital.
-This information has been everweed by designated staff of The Children's Hospital.
-It is invited to supplement, not registe medical information provided by the specific produced by the control of the Children's August 1 and 1
+This information has been reviewed by designated staff of The Children's Hospital.
+It is intended to supplement, not replace medical information provided by the healthcare provider.